-- Front of dorsal fin is black
+- Bluish-black blotch on front of first dorsal fin

-Spanish mackerel are a schooling fish that migrates northward in spring, returning to southerly waters when water temperature drops below 70 degrees F. They spawns offshore from spring through summer.
+Schooling fish that migrates northward in spring, returning to southerly waters when water temperature drops below 70 degrees F. Spawn offshore from spring through summer.

-12 lb, caught near Ft.
+State Record: 12 lb, caught near Ft.
 Pierce

 Image Credit: © Diane Rome Peebles